vishesh-verma-coder/RasaBot/data/nlu.md

 #- whats new
 #- whatsapp
 #- yow are you
-#- how are you Rasa
+#- how are you Bot
 #- Hey Sara, how's it going
 #- are you cool